KipK/a-better-history-card/README.md

 - **Advanced** — enable `debug_performance` and configure `attribute_units`.

 You can configure every option through the UI without writing any YAML.

+### Attribute chip unit and scale group

+When adding attributes with the visual series picker, each selected attribute appears as a chip.
+Right-click an attribute chip, or long-press it on touch screens, to open a small editor with:

+- **Unit** — saved as the series `unit`, shown in the legend/tooltip, and used by the graph when choosing compatible scales.
+- **Scale group** — saved as `scale_group`; attributes with the same group share the same Y-axis.

+This is useful when attributes were added from the picker and you want to group them without editing YAML manually.
+For example, set multiple temperature attributes to unit `°C` and scale group `temperature` to render them together on one graph.

 ---